Derrick E. Drisdel - The Keys to Life

 Derrick began working when he was ten years old, and he has held nearly 100 jobs in his life.
 His worst two jobs were washing dishes and hanging up hangers in a department store.
 His two best jobs were teaching school in Monrovia, California, and being Road Manager for George Clinton and Parliament Funkadelic.

-Derrick has traveled to more than fifty countries.
+During his life Derrick traveled to more than fifty countries.
 He is the father of four wonderful children and three fantastic stepchildren, all of whom are professionals in their own right.
 Their jobs range from police officer to a college volleyball coach.
 Derrick is happily married to Carla Lindsay Drisdel, and he is a saved child of God.

 Derrick transitioned at 13:37 on 28 September 2022.
 We miss him.